cose-wg/HPKE/draft-ietf-cose-hpke.md

 Because COSE-HPKE supports header protection, if the 'alg' parameter is present, it MUST be in the protected header and MUST be a COSE-HPKE algorithm.

-The unprotected header MAY contain the kid parameter to identify the static recipient public key the sender used.
+The unprotected header MAY contain the kid parameter to identify the static recipient public key that the sender used.
 Use of the 'kid' parameter is RECOMMENDED to explicitly identify the static recipient public key used by the sender.